David Hasselhoff’s Daughter, Hayley, Rocks Black Lingerie With Sheer Panels

 The photo appeared to be taken outdoors, as Hayley rocked a black lingerie set.
 It consisted of a bra and bottoms with sheer panels.
 The bra featured floral, sheer accents, while the bottoms had two, diagonal sheer accents on the front.
 She also wore a white, long-sleeved shirt that fell down her left shoulder.

 Hasselhoff wore her hair down in a middle part with small waves.
-She glanced down at the camera, as parted her lips.
-The model keep thing simple with no visible accessories.
+She glanced down at the camera and parted her lips.
+The model keep things simple with no visible accessories.

 Fans left nice compliments in the comments section about Hayley’s good looks.